Weclome! In Our Library You Can Find...

-APSA's Teaching and Learning program is pleased to announce a call for proposals for a small cohort of political scientists to participate in a virtual teaching symposium in November 2023.
-APSA’s teaching symposia provide a workshop environment where people with similar goals can come together to share their own practices and research related to teaching.
-Check out full details here.
+The American Political Science Association’s (APSA) Teaching and Learning program is pleased to announce a call for proposals for a small cohort of political scientists to participate in a three-day teaching and learning symposium June 27-29 at APSA’s headquarters in Washington, DC.
+APSA’s teaching symposia provide a workshop environment where people with similar goals can come together to share their practices and research related to teaching and create new teaching resources for their courses.

 Go Now